 Paralegal Schools in Michigan

 The numerous colleges and universities in Michigan offer a broad selection of general practice paralegal programs as well as programs in specialty practice areas such as international trade law and e-discovery.
 This overview of paralegal schools in Michigan will help you compare your options for earning a paralegal degree or certificate so that you can make an informed choice on where to attend school.
-You may also find that an online paralegal program, like Kaplan University’s Bachelor of Science in Paralegal Studies, can be a suitable alternative to traditional on campus study.
+You may also find that an online paralegal program in paralegal studies can be a suitable alternative to traditional on-campus study.

 - There are 29 colleges and universities that offer a paralegal/legal assistant degree program in Michigan.

 - 9 schools offer a certificate program for paralegals/legal assistants.

 - 23 schools offer an associate’s degree program for paralegals/legal assistants.

 - 7 schools offer a bachelor’s degree program for paralegals/legal assistants.